Skip to content

 trace_fmt!

-DSLX supports printf-style debugging via the trace_fmt! builtin, which allows dumping of current values to stdout.
+DSLX supports printf-style debugging via the trace_fmt! builtin, which allows dumping values to stdout.
 For example:

 // Note: to see `trace_fmt!` output you need to be seeing `INFO` level logging,